88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 4.
 'The idea in his inner mind' is the idea of withdrawing from the position and escaping; but the meaning is obscure.
 See on the Text.

-313:XXXVII The Symbolism here is certainly far-fetched.
+<a name="fn_226"></a>[313:XXXVII](#fr_226) The Symbolism here is certainly far-fetched.
 'As wind,' it is said,' comes first from fire, so does transforming influence emanate from the family.'
 But the subject of the hexagram is the regulation and not the influence of the family.
 Then the application is good for the superior man's cultivation of himself; but this again is only connected indirectly with the regulation of the family.

 The sooner preventive measures are presented to the youthful mind the better; but does not prohibition imply that a change in the good will has taken place?